Herbalism Series

 The cost for semester enrollment includes all 4 of the single-day specialty classes, all of your herbal remedy-making supplies, field trips, medicinal plant restoration experience, class handouts, and 34 hours of herbal instruction.

-- Location: Tuesday sessions take place at The Source, 1111 Carlisle Blvd.
+- Location: Tuesday sessions (except plant walks) take place at The Source, 1111 Carlisle Blvd.
 SE

 - Space is limited.
 Registration is required.